You can be the colour knitting guru!

 So how can knitting with colour be easier?
 How can it become something that beginners can achieve without the need for perfect tension and major yarn tangles while using multiple balls at once?
 You can avoid those loose ends and holes that appear thanks to YouTube videos not quite explaining the full intricacies of intarsia techniques!

-I have knitted for years with colour and made my life easier by enjoying the ease of stripes, contrasting tassels and pom-poms and the simplest options of changing colour once the band of a hat or cuff of a mitt has been finished.
+I have knitted for years with colour and made my life easier by enjoying some quick hacks.
+It's wonderful to utilise stripes, contrasting tassels and pom-poms and the simplest options of changing colour once the band of a hat or cuff of a mitt has been finished.

 I have a solution for you.
 It doesn’t have to be so hard.